GbqProject/TodoAppBack/README.md

 Run the app

 You can run the app on Visual Studio 2022 using start project button or by running command: dotnet run.
 Both options will display a swagger page with the docs of the web api.

+This project uses a SQLServer connection.
+You have to change TodoBackApp\appsettings.json in order to properly work with the solutions.
+The provided credentials are just an example.